dojo/docs/dojo/_base/array.rst

 ``every()`` semantically answers the question "does a test hold true for every item in the array?"
 Like `forEach()`_, ``every()`` iterates over the items in an array.
-However, it short circuits and returns ``false`` as soon as it encouters an item for which the provided callback returns a falsey value.
+However, it short circuits and returns ``false`` as soon as it encounters an item for which the provided callback returns a falsey value.
 If the callback returns ``true`` for all items, ``every()`` returns ``true``.

 .. js ::